aws/aws-kms-xksproxy-api-spec/README.md

 ## AWS KMS External Keystore (XKS) Proxy API Specification

-This repository contains the AWS KMS External Keystore (XKS) Proxy API Specification in markdown format, which can be generated into a PDF via pandoc.
+This repository contains the AWS KMS External Keystore (XKS) Proxy API Specification in markdown format, which can be used to generate a PDF file via [pandoc](https://pandoc.org/).

 ### Install pandoc